 - 2 large egg yolks

-- 6 T. sugar
+- 6 tablespoons sugar

-- 2 T. butter
+- 2 tablespoons unsalted butter

-- 2 tsp. pure vanilla extract
+- 2 teaspoons pure vanilla extract

 Instructions

 - Add 1 of the eggs to the dough in the bowl.
 As you mix, the dough will break into pieces and appear loose and shiny.
 As the egg becomes incorporated, the dough will become coarse looking, like mashed potatoes.
-When this happens, add another egg and repeat the process until you have incorporated all the eggs.
+When this happens, add another egg and repeat the process until you have incorporated all four of the eggs.

-- This can be done a couple of different ways.
-To fill like I did, simply cut off the top 1/3 of the cream puff with a serrated knife.
-Fill a pastry bag fitted with a large round tip with the vanilla pastry cream and pipe some into the bottom portion of the cream puff.
-Alternatively, you could just use a spoon to fill the cream puff.
+- To fill the cream puffs: This can be done a few different ways.
+To fill like my photos show, cut off the top ⅓ of the cream puff with a serrated knife.
+Add vanilla pastry cream to a pastry bag fitted with a large round tip (I use Ateco #808).
+Pipe pastry cream into bottom portion of the cream puff.
+(To skip the pastry tip, just snip off the tip of a filled disposable pastry bag.)

 Notes